University Catalog 2026-2027

 Email: undergrad-admissions@ncsu.edu

 Admission to NC State is highly competitive.
 Applicants are asked to indicate their first and second choices for majors.
 First-year applicants not admitted into their first major choice will be reviewed for admission into their second major choice.
 The admissions decision is based on a holistic review of a complete application.
 Of primary importance is the student's high school record, including the level and difficulty of the courses taken, the overall grade point average and rank in class.
 The submission of SAT or ACT scores is optional.
 Extracurricular involvement, leadership and many other factors are also considered.
-Visit our website for more information on our first-year application review.
+Visit the admissions application review website for more information on how we review applications.

 Admissions Requirements